karthikeyan-the-analyst/karthikeyan-the-analyst/README.md

 ## About Me

-- 💼 Aspiring Data Analyst
+- 💼 Aspiring Data Analyst and Data Scientist
 - 🌱 Currently pursuing the Boston Data Science Certification
 - 🎓 Bachelor's in Electrical and Electronincs Engineering